 Cash basis accounting is, in its form, the most basic way of tracking your income and expenses based on the actual cash that comes in and goes out every day.
 Imagine the one employee/owner hot dog stand on the street corner.
 That business owner goes out early in the morning, pays $2 in cash to the vendor that sells him the hot dog meat and buns.
 Then, he goes out to the street corner and sells the hot dog for $3 in cash and puts the cash in his pocket.
 That vendor made $1 profit in cash from the sale of a single hot dog.
 He sells many hot dogs during the day.
 This business person is on a cash basis way of tracking his business.
 In this business owners company there is no difference in timing of transactions between periods.

-If you are bigger than the hot dog stand, then you should probably consider moving to an accrual basis for capturing your transactions and accounting.
+If you are bigger than the hot dog stand, then you should probably consider moving to accrual basis accounting for capturing your transactions and accounting.
 Why?
 Because we live in an accrual world.
 Not a cruel world.

 If you are reading this blog, then you probably sell a product or service.
 Most likely, you give your clients terms to pay your invoice.
 Maybe it is 10 days, 15 days, or even 30 days… But you give your clients time to pay their invoice.
 You just created accounts receivable (A/R).
 In the same respect, you purchase things from your vendors – material or services.
 Likewise, you most likely do not hand your vendor a check or cash that day, but they give you time to pay for the item you just purchased.
 So, you have accounts payable (A/P).
 This is probably more realistic.
 Guess what?
 You just created accruals.
 In this example there are differences in the timing of the actual transaction and when the transaction process if totally complete and settled.
 You have to track what is owed to you as an asset, and you have to track who you owe as a liability.

 In reality, this is the world we live in and accrual basis accounting is recommended for virtually any business.
 We live and transact in an accrual environment.